norcams/winch/docs/monitoring_openstack.rst

                 type => "nova"
         }

-All incoming information has been assigned to a type, and by doing this we can make a filter that extracts information whenever a new line of type "nova" appear in the logfile.
-For example are the grok-filters below extracting available resources in all compute nodes, which are later sent to Graphite for graphing.
+All incoming information has been assigned to a type, and by doing this we can make a filter that extracts information whenever a new line of that type appear in the logfile.
+For example are the second and third grok-filter below extracting available resources in all compute nodes, and this is later sent to Graphite for graphing.
+The same is done with all API requests and API response times.

 ::